grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 To add an annotation, complete the following steps:

+1. If you've just saved a dashboard, refresh the page.
 1. In the dashboard click the panel to which you're adding the annotation.

    A context menu will appear.

 1. In the context menu, click **Add annotation**.
    ![Add annotation context menu](/static/img/docs/time-series-panel/time-series-annotations-context-menu.png)
 1. Add an annotation description and tags (optional).